benjystanton/benjystanton.github.io/src/posts/2025-07-20-a-few-quick-notes-before-i-go-on-hols.md

 ## The Bear season 4

+I've really enjoyed watching The Bear season 4 this week.
+It's so beautifully shot.
+They even managed to make a crappy document signing website look visually interesting.

 ![Extreme close up of a bright yellow button on blue background.
 Black text says “review document” in all capitals. ](/images/the-bear-button.jpeg)

 ## Non-Binary People’s Day